 Because gradual hearing loss often takes place over such an extended period of time, a patient may not realize he or she has lost some hearing ability in one or both ears.
 Symptoms of hearing loss may be first noted by a friend or family member who has noticed a decreased ability of the patient to understand and follow conversations.

 For Patients Age Four and Under

-Our Audiologists are able to provide comprehensive hearing assessments in infants and children through a variety of testing options, including:
+Our Audiologists are able to provide comprehensive hearing loss tests in infants and children through a variety of assessment options, including:

 Behavioral tests such as visual reinforcement audiometry and conditioned play audiometry require some level of interaction and cooperation from the child.
 Objective tests such as acoustic immittance (tympanometry and acoustic reflex tests) and otoacoustic emissions require children to sit relatively still for up to 30 seconds.

-The purpose of a hearing evaluation is to determine the health of the ear and its ability to hear, and children may require more than one visit for a complete hearing evaluation.
+The purpose of audiology testing is to determine the health of the ear and its ability to hear, and children may require more than one visit for a complete hearing evaluation.
 Timely management of hearing loss in infants and children improves speech and language abilities, learning and the development of interpersonal connections.